In this tutorial, we will show you practical examples of using the sftp command to transfer files securely.

-Of course, you can experiment with any of the SFTP commands shown in the table above.
+Of course, you can experiment with any SFTP commands shown in the table above.

-We hope this article will help you to understand the usage of SFTP in some extent.
-For more about
+We hope this article will help you understand the usage of SFTP to some extent.
+For more about the

 sftp command in Linux, consult its manual page.

 Feel free to leave a comment if you have any questions or feedback.